Promising virus vaccine results reported as Trump takes anti-malaria drug

 Although nearly all 50 states have begun reopening, only 13 had met federal guidelines for safely lifting restrictions as of Sunday, according to a Reuters analysis, raising concerns that infections and deaths could surge anew.

-Although some consumers have voiced hesitancy about returning to shopping malls and restaurants just yet, others were clearly ready to do so.
+While some consumers have voiced hesitancy about returning to shopping malls and restaurants just yet, others were clearly ready to do so.

 “We need to get the economy going again.
-People are either out of money, or will be very soon,” said Martin Bermudez, 48, as he and a companion enjoyed ham-and-cheese omelets at a cafe in Miami.
+People are either out of money or will be very soon,” said Martin Bermudez, 48, as he and a companion enjoyed ham-and-cheese omelets at a cafe in Miami.

 They were among the first diners back in the eatery for sit-down table service after more than two months of takeout only.